OpenVidu/openvidu-call/docker/README.md

 ####  release.dockerfile

-The aim of this docker file is generate a docker image from OpenVidu Call release.
+The aim of this docker file is generate a docker image from a OpenVidu Call release.

 To build it: